whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 To view this chart for a single OST:

-1. On the Dashboard, click Configure Dashboard.
+1. On the Dashboard, click **Configure Dashboard**.
 1. Select Server.
 1. At the Server drop-down menu, select the server hosting the desired target.
 1. At the Target drop-down menu, select the desired OST.
-Then click Update.
+Then click **Update**.

 **Configure the Read/Write Bandwidth chart**

 1. Click **Configure**.
-1. Click **Set Duration** and enter at time period over which samples will be taken.
+1. Click **Set Duration** and enter a time period over which samples will be taken.
 Enter Minutes (1-60), Hours (1-24), Days (1- 31), or Weeks (1-4).
-Note that for long durations, the map will be divided over several days, with samples periods starting at different times of the day.
+Note that for long durations, the map will be divided over several days, with sample periods starting at different times of the day.
 The value given is an average for that sample period.
 1. Click **Set Range** to set the **Start** and **End** times and dates over which measurements will be displayed.
 This  view of the chart is a static snapshot, starting and ending as configured.
 1. Click **Update** to apply and close this window.